 ŠTO TE NEMA is an ongoing participatory community art project meant to commemorate the 8,372 Bosniak (Bosnian Muslim) men and boys killed during the Srebrenica genocide.
 Existing as a nomadic monument made with collected porcelain cups (fildžani) filled with coffee, ŠTO TE NEMA is collectively assembled and disassembled by people on July 11 every year, but each time in a different location.

 For the past 11 years, ŠTO TE NEMA nomadic monument has traveled to 11 US and European cities upon invitation from Bosnian immigrant communities.
-This year, Šehović is working together with the Bosnian diaspora to bring ŠTO TE NEMA monument to Chicago on July 11, 2017 and had over 4000 participants.
+This year, Šehović brought the ŠTO TE NEMA monument to Chicago on July 11, 2017 and had over 4000 participants.

 Aida Šehović (b.
 1977, Banjaluka, Bosnia and Herzegovina) is a Bosnian-American artist based in New York City.
 A 2007 Jacob K. Javits Fellow, Šehović holds an MFA (2010) from Hunter College and a BA with Honors (2006) from the University of Vermont.